OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 October 2004.md

 - Reminder that even the core group was in poor condition before leaving the USA.
 - **Andromeda's** dream-state battles are with external entities; assistance is available but must be asked for.
 - False pride and illusion of independent power hinder reaching out for help.
+- Members are trapped in a "frequency fence" and stored for later food.

 ---

 ## Books, Research, and Cultural Commentary